Ark resource full access

 • Finance: Read invoices, match them to POs, flag discrepancies, and draft payment schedules.

-• Recruiting: Screen 1,000 CVs against job specs, rank candidates, and draft interview questions for the top 10%.
+• Recruiting: Screen candidate batches against job specs, rank candidates, and draft interview questions for shortlisted applicants.

 • Legal: Review incoming NDAs against your playbook, redline risky clauses, and accept standard ones.